|This article is incomplete.

 Birds you can see here include:

-Little Grebe, Great Crested Grebe, Great Cormorant, Little Egret, Great White Egret, Grey Heron, Mute Swan, Whooper Swan, Bewick's Swan, Canada Goose, Barnacle Goose, Pink-footed Goose, Greylag Goose, Egyptian Goose, Shelduck, Mandarin Duck, Wigeon, Teal, Garganey, Mallard, Gadwall, Pintail, Northern Shoveler, Common Pochard, Red-crested Pochard, Scaup, Tufted Duck, Common Scoter, Common Goldeneye, Red-breasted Merganser, Goosander, Ruddy Duck, Red Kite, Northern Goshawk, Sparrowhawk, Marsh Harrier, Common Buzzard, Osprey, Kestrel, Merlin, Hobby, Peregrine Falcon, Quail, Red-legged Partridge, Pheasant, Water Rail, Common Moorhen, Common Coot, Eurasian Oystercatcher, Little Ringed Plover, Ringed Plover, Grey Plover, Eurasian Golden Plover, Northern Lapwing, Red Knot, Sanderling, Dunlin, Curlew Sandpiper, Common Snipe, Jack Snipe, Eurasian Woodcock, Ruff, Bar-tailed Godwit, Black-tailed Godwit, Eurasian Curlew, Whimbrel, Common Redshank, Spotted Redshank, Common Greenshank, Green Sandpiper, Wood Sandpiper, Common Sandpiper, Ruddy Turnstone, Little Gull, Black-headed Gull, Common Gull, Mediterranean Gull, Lesser Black-backed Gull, Great Black-backed Gull, Herring Gull, Yellow-legged Gull, Common Tern, Arctic Tern, Sandwich Tern, Black Tern, Feral Pigeon, Stock Dove, Common Wood Pigeon, Eurasian Collared Dove, Common Cuckoo, Tawny Owl, Short-eared Owl, Barn Owl, Little Owl, Common Swift, Common Kingfisher, Green Woodpecker, Great Spotted Woodpecker, Lesser Spotted Woodpecker, Eurasian Skylark, Sand Martin, Barn Swallow, Northern House Martin, Rock Pipit, Meadow Pipit, Tree Pipit, Yellow Wagtail, Grey Wagtail, White Wagtail, Pied Wagtail, White-throated Dipper, Bohemian Waxwing, Eurasian Wren, Dunnock, Robin, Common Redstart, Whinchat, European Stonechat, Northern Wheatear, Eurasian Blackbird, Fieldfare, Song Thrush, Redwing, Mistle Thrush, Common Whitethroat, Lesser Whitethroat, Garden Warbler, Blackcap, Grasshopper Warbler, Sedge Warbler, Eurasian Reed Warbler, Willow Warbler, Common Chiffchaff, Goldcrest, Spotted Flycatcher, Long-tailed Tit, Willow Tit, Blue Tit, Coal Tit, Great Tit, Eurasian Nuthatch, Eurasian Treecreeper, Eurasian Jay, Eurasian Magpie, Carrion Crow, Rook, Eurasian Jackdaw, Common Raven, Common Starling, House Sparrow, Eurasian Tree Sparrow, Chaffinch, Brambling, European Goldfinch, Eurasian Siskin, Eurasian Linnet, Lesser Redpoll, Common Crossbill, Eurasian Bullfinch, Yellowhammer, Reed Bunting.
+Little Grebe, Great Crested Grebe, Great Cormorant, Little Egret, Great White Egret, Grey Heron, Mute Swan, Whooper Swan, Bewick's Swan, Canada Goose, Barnacle Goose, Pink-footed Goose, Greylag Goose, Egyptian Goose, Shelduck, Mandarin Duck, Wigeon, Teal, Garganey, Mallard, Gadwall, Pintail, Northern Shoveler, Common Pochard, Red-crested Pochard, Scaup, Tufted Duck, Common Scoter, Common Goldeneye, Red-breasted Merganser, Goosander, Ruddy Duck, Red Kite, Northern Goshawk, Sparrowhawk, Marsh Harrier, Common Buzzard, Osprey, Kestrel, Merlin, Hobby, Peregrine Falcon, Quail, Red-legged Partridge, Pheasant, Water Rail, Common Moorhen, Common Coot, Eurasian Oystercatcher, Little Ringed Plover, Ringed Plover, Grey Plover, Eurasian Golden Plover, Northern Lapwing, Red Knot, Sanderling, Dunlin, Curlew Sandpiper, Common Snipe, Jack Snipe, Eurasian Woodcock, Ruff, Bar-tailed Godwit, Black-tailed Godwit, Eurasian Curlew, Whimbrel, Common Redshank, Spotted Redshank, Common Greenshank, Green Sandpiper, Wood Sandpiper, Common Sandpiper, Ruddy Turnstone, Little Gull, Black-headed Gull, Common Gull, Mediterranean Gull, Lesser Black-backed Gull, Great Black-backed Gull, Herring Gull, Yellow-legged Gull, Common Tern, Arctic Tern, Sandwich Tern, Black Tern, Feral Pigeon, Stock Dove, Common Wood Pigeon, Eurasian Collared Dove, Common Cuckoo, Tawny Owl, Short-eared Owl, Barn Owl, Little Owl, Common Swift, Common Kingfisher, Green Woodpecker, Great Spotted Woodpecker, Lesser Spotted Woodpecker, Eurasian Skylark, Sand Martin, Barn Swallow, Northern House Martin, Rock Pipit, Meadow Pipit, Tree Pipit, Yellow Wagtail, Grey Wagtail, White Wagtail, Pied Wagtail, White-throated Dipper, Bohemian Waxwing, Eurasian Wren, Dunnock, Robin, Common Redstart, Whinchat, European Stonechat, Northern Wheatear, Eurasian Blackbird, Fieldfare, Song Thrush, Redwing, Mistle Thrush, Cetti's Warbler, Common Whitethroat, Lesser Whitethroat, Garden Warbler, Blackcap, Grasshopper Warbler, Sedge Warbler, Common Reed Warbler, Willow Warbler, Common Chiffchaff, Goldcrest, Spotted Flycatcher, Long-tailed Tit, Willow Tit, Blue Tit, Coal Tit, Great Tit, Eurasian Nuthatch, Eurasian Treecreeper, Eurasian Jay, Eurasian Magpie, Carrion Crow, Rook, Eurasian Jackdaw, Common Raven, Common Starling, House Sparrow, Eurasian Tree Sparrow, Chaffinch, Brambling, European Goldfinch, Eurasian Siskin, Eurasian Linnet, Lesser Redpoll, Common Crossbill, Eurasian Bullfinch, Yellowhammer, Reed Bunting.

 Butterflies seen include Clouded Yellow, Brimstone, Red Admiral, Painted Lady, Comma, Large White, Small White, Green-veined White, Peacock, Small Copper, Common Blue, Holly Blue, Meadow Brown, Small Heath, Large Skipper and Speckled Wood.
 Several species of Dragonflies and Damselflies also abound.
 Including.
 Common Darter, Common Hawker, Southern Hawker, Migrant Hawker, Black-Tailed Skimmer.
 Common Blue and Blue Tailed Damselflies.